wp-plugins/easy-noindex-and-nofollow/readme.txt

 Tags: noindex, nofollow, seo, google panda
 Requires at least: 2.8
 Tested up to: 3.1
-Stable tag: 1.1
+Stable tag: 1.2

-Easily add Noindex and Nofollow to any post.
+Easily add Noindex and Nofollow to post, page, search and category page.

 == Description ==

-Easily add Noindex and Nofollow to any post.
+Easily add Noindex and Nofollow to post, page, search and category page.

 See my article [Easy Noindex and Nofollow WordPress Plugin](http://goo.gl/500FU) for details.

 Full list of features:

-* Add nofollow and noindex in post and page
+* Add nofollow and noindex in post, page, search and category page.
-* Low resource consuming when doing search in large database.
-* Have Benchmark tools to test the search time.

-TODO:

-1. Add a nice Setting page
-2. Add nofollow and noindex for search, 404, tag, category and blogroll

 Other interesting stuff: